Hydrodynamics and survivability during post-main-sequence planetary engulfment: Physical aspects of engulfment

-$\alpha\leq1$ is the efficiency of energy deposition into the envelope, and $M_\text{enc}$ is the enclosed mass at orbital separation $a$.
-Figure \ref{fig:alpha} shows $E_\text{bind}$ for a MESA model of the Sun at the tip of the RGB, as well as $\Delta E_\text{orb}$ for SBs of several masses.
-According to the $\alpha$ formalism, objects with masses $\gtrsim10M_\text{Jup}$ will be able to eject the envelope of this model before being destroyed.
-Figure~\ref{fig:eject} shows $R_\text{SB}/R_a$ at the point in the stellar envelope where the SB is either destroyed or ejects the envelope, as a function of SB mass and stellar radius (equivalently, time).
-The dotted line shows the minimum SB mass to eject 90\% of the envelope mass before being destroyed, according to the $\alpha$ formalism.
-We define the core-envelope boundary as the radial coordinate at which the hydrogen mass fraction increases above $1/10$.
-Since the star becomes more extended as it ascends the RGB, its binding energy decreases and it becomes easier for smaller SBs to eject the envelope.
-No SB with mass $<100M_\text{Jup}$ can eject the envelope of an $\mathrm{M_\odot}$ star early in the RGB.
-All SBs are in the geometrical regime when they are destroyed or when they eject the envelope, highlighting the need for numerical models that account for the ram pressure drag force, especially in the late stages of the inspiral.
+According to the standard energy formalism, objects with masses \( \gtrsim10M_\text{Jup} \) might eject the envelope of a Sun-like star at the tip of the red giant branch.
+Figure~\ref{fig:eject} shows \( R_\text{SB}/R_a \) at the location of either SB destruction or envelope ejection, as a function of SB mass and stellar radius.
+The solid line shows the minimum SB mass required to eject the envelope.
+The star expands throughout the RGB, so its binding energy decreases and envelope ejection by smaller SBs becomes possible.
+No companion with mass \( <80M_\text{Jup} \) can eject the envelope of an \( M_\odot \) star early in the RGB\@.
+All SBs are in the geometrical regime when they are destroyed or when they eject the envelope, highlighting the need for numerical models of ram pressure drag.